 Define your customer avatar

 - Demographic traits: List out your avatar's demographic traits (e.g., age, sex, education level, income level, marital status, occupation, religion, and average family size).
 This area is typically easy to define.

 - Name your avatar: Naming your avatar humanizes the profile.
 If you are targeting both men and women, you'll want to create a male and female name.

 - Put a face to their name: Find a picture online in stock photos that best represents what your avatar looks like visually.

 - Design a dossier: A dossier is a one-page collection of information about your avatar that includes its name, picture, information, and story.

 - Speaking of story: Write one about your customer avatar.
 Imagine you are your avatar and are journaling about the discovery of your product or service.
 What were they thinking before they bought your product?
 How were they feeling?
 Why were they feeling that way?
 What were they looking for?
 What were they hoping to solve or accomplish?
 How did they find you or hear about you?
 How did they feel once they purchased your product or service?

 At the most basic level, developing a customer avatar will help you become more effective in your messaging and cut through the noise in today's marketing landscape.
-Using it in combination with a solid lifecycle marketing strategy is a surefire way to explode your business growth.
+Using it in combination with a solid lifecycle automation strategy is a surefire way to explode your business growth.
 Here are a few things to keep in mind as you begin creating your client avatar:

 - Create a negative avatar first to gain clarity about who you don't want to serve as a customer and who isn't a good fit.

 - Give your customer avatar a name, face, and a personal story to bring him or her to life.
 Be as specific as possible—the more details you have, the more you and your perfect customer will connect.

 - Tackle one customer avatar at a time.

 - Create your avatar based on market research and customer feedback rather than your own opinion and perception.